Women's suffrage in Francoist Spain and the democratic transition: Francoist period (1939–1975)

 The 1967 Law on Family Representation allowed women to vote, but only if they were the head of their household.
 Voter turnout was alleged by the regime to be 90%.
 Sección Feminina played a critical role in advancing changes to the 1955 Ley de Regimen Local about the role of married women in 1968.
 Consequently, married women were allowed to vote and run in local elections.
 Married women would get the right to vote in national referendums in 1970.

 The 1967 municipal elections were the first to allow direct election.
 In Madrid, the election was again dominated by Falangist candidates, and politically rebellious Francoists.
 The abstention rate was 44.3%.
 Municipal elections also took place in 1970 and 1973.
 The 1971 Madrid municipal elections had an abstention rate of 68.3%, higher than the national average of 50%.
 Voters in the region were extremely skeptical of the regime, and did not turn out.
 Abstention for many voters was a way of expressing anti-Francoist sentiment.

 Law 31/1972 changed in respect to Articles 320 and 321.
 It reduced the age of majority to 21 in all cases for women, and allowed women to act as an adult in civil life.
 Article 320 now read, "The oldest age begins at 21 years of age.
 The adult is capable of all acts of civil life, apart from the exceptions established in special cases of this Code."

+The Civil Code enshrined discrimination against women, specifically against married women.
+Article 57 of the Civil Code stated, "The husband must protect the woman, and she must obey the husband."
+This was viewed as conflicting with Article 322 of the Civil Code which stated, "The adult is capable for all acts of civil life, apart from the exceptions established in special cases by this Code."
+There were other questions about what this implied, and if it meant women were obligated to obey their husbands when it came to how they should vote.